Virginia Tech Data Repository: Preparing Data for Deposit

 Before depositing your data in the Virginia Tech Data Repository and requesting its publication to receive a digital object identifier (DOI), go through the following steps in preparation.

-For the purposes of archiving and sharing in a repository, data includes, or can solely be, software or code.
+For the purposes of archiving and sharing in our repository, data includes, or can solely be, software or code.

 Contact email@example.com for assistance in preparing your data for deposit; we are here to help!

 You will be required to read and agree with this Deposit Agreement and that you understand your roles and responsibilities as the Depositor.

 Can you deposit and openly share your data?

 Virginia Tech researchers should only deposit and openly share (publish) data for which they have the rights to do so, and in doing so do not violate laws or ethics.